Minimum stationary values of sparse random directed graphs: Introduction

 The main purpose of this paper is to study the extremal values of the stationary distribution outside the ergodicity regime.
-If $\delta^+\geq 2$ but no condition on the minimum in-degree is imposed, the random walk might fail to be ergodic, but the stationary measure is whp unique; we call it the \emph{unicity regime}.
-While~\eqref{SMNR} and~\eqref{SMNS} indicate that the extremal values exhibit logarithmic fluctuations in the ergodicity regime, our main result shows in that unicity regime $\pimin$ has polynomial deviations with respect to the typical stationary values.
-As an easy consequence of our proof, we determine the maximal hitting and the cover time up to subpolynomial multiplicative terms.
+If $\delta^+\geq 2$ but no condition on the minimum in-degree is imposed, the random walk might fail to be ergodic, but the stationary measure is whp unique; we call it the \emph{uniqueness regime}.
+While~\eqref{SMNR} and~\eqref{SMNS} indicate that the extremal values exhibit logarithmic fluctuations in the ergodicity regime, our main result shows in that uniqueness regime $\pimin$ can have polynomial deviations with respect to the typical stationary values.
+As an easy consequence of our proof, we determine the hitting and the cover time up to subpolynomial multiplicative terms.